Learn about autism and organizational skills with teaching tips and helpful resources to help autistic teens become more organized.

 This information was obtained from https://researchautism.org/understanding-executive-functions/

-Teens with autism mature at a slower pace in executive skills
+Autistic teens may mature at a slower pace in executive function skills

 “Teens with autism mature at a slower pace in executive skills.
 They may have particular trouble with flexibility, organization, initiating activities and working memory.
 In kids with an autism spectrum disorder, cognitive flexibility is the standout problem for them and seems to remain a problem as they get older,” (Rosenthal, et.al 2013).